Why choose this course

-All categories of members of these professional institutions are allowed to borrow books from the institution libraries by post, and in some cases to access other services online.
+All categories of members of these professional institutions are allowed to borrow books from the institution libraries by post and, in some cases, to access other services online.

-You will find suitable computing facilities available both within the Faculty of Engineering and Physical Sciences and through central University facilities.
+You’ll find suitable computing facilities available both within the Faculty of Engineering and Physical Sciences and through central University facilities.

 Most of your teaching will take place in flat floor teaching rooms, although there are occasions when formal lecture theatre facilities are used.
-All of the usual academic support materials and systems are available and pre-printed notes are distributed during every lecture.
+All of the usual academic support materials and systems are available, and pre-printed notes are distributed during every lecture.

 Study and work abroad

 There may be opportunities to acquire valuable European experience by working or conducting research abroad during your degree or shortly afterwards.
 It is possible to do this in the summer period with an Erasmus+ grant working on your dissertation or as a recent graduate.
 In order to qualify your Erasmus+ traineeship must be a minimum of two months.

 MSc - Chartered Institution of Highways and Transportation (CIHT).

 Accredited by CIHT as meeting the requirements for Further Learning for a Chartered Engineer under the provisions of UK-SPEC for candidates that have already acquired a CEng accredited BEng(Hons) undergraduate first degree.